Álvaro Sánchez

-Álvaro Sánchez Alfaro (born August 2, 1984 in Ciudad Quesada) is a Costa Rican footballer who currently plays for Municipal Grecia.
+Álvaro Sánchez Alfaro (born August 2, 1984) is a Costa Rican footballer who currently plays for Municipal Grecia.

 Career

 Club

 Before he signed for Alajuelense, Sánchez had been a member of the Primera División de Costa Rica team San Carlos for whom he made his debut on 7 March 2007.
 He signed on loan with Major League Soccer side FC Dallas in March 2009.

 He joined Liga in summer 2012.

 International

 Sánchez appeared in 4 games, scoring 2 goals, with the Costa Rica national football team at the UNCAF Nations Cup 2009.
 He made his debut for the senior side in the first match of the tournament against Panama, following an injury to teammate Yosimar Arias.